spinnaker/governance/rfc/cdevents-spinnaker.md

 ### Produce CDEvents
 A new Notification Preference `CDEvents` will be implemented to produce CDEvents using [Java SDK](https://github.com/cdevents/sdk-java).

-### Implementaion details:
+### Implementation details:
-  - A new CDEvents Notification Preference will be implemented parellel to Email, Microsoft Teams, slack, SMS what exists today.
+  - A new CDEvents Notification Preference will be implemented parallel to Email, Microsoft Teams, slack, SMS what exists today.

     - Using CDEvents type Notification we can send a CDEvent at any stage of the